alina-shirshikova/alina-shirshikova.github.io/_pages/publications.md

 ## Work in progress

 ### Invite from abroad or train yourself?
-Access to foreign labour and employment and training behaviour of domestic firms
+Access to foreign labour and employment and training behaviour of domestic firms  <span style="font-weight:normal">(draft coming soon)</span>
-(draft coming soon)

 ### Birthright citizenship, study choice and occupational clustering of immigrant children

 ### STEM vs non-STEM degree: Field of study and women's labour market outcomes

 ### Who hires risk-taking employees?
 The role of worker and employer characteristics in post-probation retention decisions  <span style="font-weight:normal">(with H. Pfeifer and D. Becker)</span>
-(with H. Pfeifer and D. Becker)

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>